SUAI-Smart-Space-Team/LTE/README.md

   - apt -y --force-yes install nodejs npm
   - npm -y --force-yes install node-ansible
   - npm -y --force-yes install dgram
-- You need to set up an ssh connection with the masquerade server and configure hosts file that is located in the folder playbooks.
+- You need to set up an ssh connection with the masquerade server and configure hosts file that is located in the directory /playbooks.
 This is described in detail in this video https://www.youtube.com/watch?v=SpmcZkAutjg&t=612s.
 - Launch server using the command "node server [arg1] [arg2]"
   - arg1 - port on which the server listening
-  - arg2 - full path to the directory /playbook
+  - arg2 - full path to the directory /playbooks

+#### Launching a user device
+____
+- On Linux, the application can be run using the scrpits.
+To do this, first write sh /in the project directory in the terminal. compile.sh , then sh /.start.sh
+- On Windows, you can also run the application through a script.
+To do this, you need to register compile in the console.bat, then start. bat.
+- On Windows, problems may occur if the JAVA_HOME variable is not registered in the system.
+In this case, it is necessary in the compile file.bat specify the path to javac.(bold)